x11tete11x/backup_rsync/README.md

 # backup_rsync
-A customizable script that can be executed periodically but only will create a new backup when changes something changes
+A customizable script that can be executed periodically but only will create a new backup when something changes

 How it works?
 For example this configuration: